 Now you’ll see the sequence of actions configured to create the shortcut.
 Each action performs a task, then passes the results of that task on to the next.

-The first step int this shortcut is an action to grab upcoming events in a defined range.
+The first step in this shortcut is an action to grab upcoming events in a defined range.

 Tap on any of the colored words and you’ll be presented with a list of filtering options, in this case so you can select events that take place in a particular time frame.
 This shortcut looks for events taking place on the same day.

-This action will look at the location passed on from the previous step, and plan the best route for driving and calculate the journey time.
+This action will look at the location passed on from the previous step, and suggest the best route for driving, walking or public transport, and calculate the journey time.

 The default message can be entered here, this will appear in the message window when the shortcut is run.